-Taking antibiotics can disrupt the balance of good of bad microbiota and cause diarrhea.
+Taking antibiotics can disrupt the balance of good healthy bacteria and increase the presence of bad microbiota, causing diarrhea.

-Probiotics may help.
-They rebalance the microbiota by adding good bacteria to the gut microbiome and by keeping the bad bacteria in check.
+They rebalance the microbiota by adding beneficial bacteria to the gut microbiome and keep the bad bacteria in check.

 What About Probiotics for Constipation or Colic?